Browns beware: Drafting twice in the top five has not led to success

 How did the Colts fare after this draft?
 They went from 4-12 in 1993 to 8-8 in 1995 to 9-7 each of the following two seasons.
 In 1995, Harbaugh was the quarterback as the Colts made the AFC Championship Game, where they almost upset the Steelers in Pittsburgh.

-Faulk played five season with the Colts before being traded to St. Louis the season after he gained 1,319 yards in Indianapolis.
+Faulk played five seasons with the Colts before being traded to St. Louis the season after he gained 1,319 yards in Indianapolis.
 With the Rams, Faulk became a key part of the "Greatest Show on Turf" and won a Super Bowl in 2000.
 He went to seven Pro Bowls (four with the Rams) and played in 12 playoff games (10 with the Rams).
 He is in the Pro Football Hall of Fame.

 Alberts, the subject of such discussion and vitriol, didn't work out.
 He had three injury-plagued seasons in Indianapolis and started seven games.
 Tobin had some good picks -- he also selected Marvin Harrison -- but Alberts was a bust.
 Tobin was replaced by Bill Polian in 1997.
 Kiper is still analyzing drafts and offering strong opinions for ESPN.